 This will be an informal discussion with George Drance, S.J., the inaugural holder of the Pierre Teilhard de Chardin Fellowship in Catholic Studies at the Hank Cetner for the Catholic Intellectual Heritage.
 Fr.
 Drance is the artist-in-residence in the Department of Theater at Fordham University in New York.
 More information on this event will be coming soon.

 Hanging (onto) Words: Language, Religion, and Spirituality in Atwood's The Handmaid's Tale

 Tuesday, February 19, 2013

-Informal discussion with Dr. Michael P. Murphy, Director of Catholic Studies Program, LUC, of his essay which was published in the 2012 book Critical Insights: Margaret Atwood.
+Informal discussion with Dr. Michael P. Murphy, Director of Catholic Studies Program, LUC, on his essay that was published in the 2012 book, Critical Insights: Margaret Atwood.

 Thursday, November 15, 2012